THE BRIGHTON ROSE

 And kept ending up on the beach in the sun

-Several times your dear son
+your dear son

-Threw it back in the sea
+threw it back in the sea

-Were you sending it back to me
+did you send it back for me

 With love in our hearts we shed a few tears